fercodee/witmob-api/requirements/load-contacts.md

 # Tasks
 [x] Create table contacts
 [x] Create Contatos and Categorias relationship

-[ ] Presentation: Load Contacts by categories
+[x] Presentation: Controller for Load Contacts by categories [x] Try create types of Entities in your domain
+[ ] Make route for DB refresh

+# Backlog
 [ ] Test .csv import in DBeaver